-- Segway Personal Transporters may be brought onto trains by customers with a disability who are using them as their personal mobility device. - The customer should walk onto the train pushing the Segway rather than riding the Segway to ensure sufficient headroom. - Segway users should be reminded about limited headroom. - Customers should exercise caution when boarding or detraining with a Segway. - Segways must not block aisles, doorways, storage areas or other areas requiring access by customers or employees. - Where available, the restraint system in the accessible seating area should be used. - If the restraint system is not available, Segway should be laid down and wheels secured to prevent rolling. - When equipped, kickstands should also be used to help stabilize the Segway. - Only ramps, bridge plates or wheel chair lifts are to be utilized to assist with boarding and detraining. - Segways should be stored in the accessible seating area of the car or in an accessible bedroom. - Segway Personal Transporters can be transported as Package Express to Heavy Express stations only.
-It is recommended that the Segway be boxed for the unit's protection (customer to supply box). for customers with a valid mobility impaired space ticket, there is no charge.
+- Segway Personal Transporters may be brought onto trains by customers with a disability who are using them as their personal mobility device. - The customer should walk onto the train pushing the Segway rather than riding the Segway to ensure sufficient headroom. - Segway users should be reminded about limited headroom. - Customers should exercise caution when boarding or detraining with a Segway. - Segways must not block aisles, doorways, storage areas or other areas requiring access by customers or employees. - Where available, the restraint system in the accessible seating area should be used. - If the restraint system is not available, Segway should be laid down and wheels secured to prevent rolling. - When equipped, kickstands should also be used to help stabilize the Segway. - Only ramps, bridge plates or wheelchair lifts are to be utilized to assist with boarding and detraining. - Segways should be stored in the accessible seating area of the car or in an accessible bedroom.

-d) Cane, Walkers and Other Small Mobility Aids -
+d) Cane, Walkers and Other Small Mobility Aids